fyrk/world2minetest/README.md

  1. Generate a heightmap.
  2. Use OpenStreetMap data to add details.
- 3. Add trees using .dxf data.
+ 3. Add decoration (trees, bushes) using .dxf data.
  4. Create a `map.dat` file that can be read by world2minetest Mod for Minetest.